"Evenin' Snarkypants," Tonks said as she swung into the booth at The Three Broomsticks.

 Snape inclined his head briefly and slid the mug across the table to her.
 "It is indeed."

-She caught the mug without spilling more than a drop or two and sniffed critically at the contents drinking from it.
+She caught the mug without spilling more than a drop or two and sniffed critically at the contents before drinking from it.
 "Y'know, every time you give me something to drink, I can't shake the feeling that you've poisoned it."

 The twist in Snape's lips widened into a grin.
 "That, my dear Nymphadora, is what living with Alastor Moody will do to you."